 Going by the title, you probably thought you might be stepping into a virtual version of ‘Game of Thrones.’
 While the publishing industry is certainly not that violent or bloody, it is undoubtedly a cutthroat business with competitive players seeking dominance over the other.
 The show loves to repeat the line “Winter is Coming.”
-If that description really holds water, than the business of digital publishing might be in for a bumpy ride.
+If that description holds water, then the business of digital publishing might be in for a bumpy ride.

 The future is in technology, in all its forms.
 The possibilities are endless.
-While humans have created AI, AI will not replace humans.
+While humans have created A.I., A.I. will not replace humans.
 It will drive us to be more creative and provide better innovative solutions than ever before.

 - https://publishdrive.com/amazon-ebook-market-share/ digital publishing Digital Rights Management (DRM) Reader Hardware Content Marketing Strategy Author Earnings Report

 - Image Credit: Freepik/Pexels